Chihuahua health problems

 As in other breeds with large protruding eyes, Chihuahuas are prone to eye infections and eye injury as the eyes may water in response to dry air, dust, or airborne allergens.

-The best way to prevent severe damage to the eyes is to recognize early signs of diseases such as redness, squinting, watery eyes and pawing at the eyes.
+The best way to prevent severe damage to the eyes is to recognize early signs of disease such as redness, squinting, watery eyes and pawing at the eyes.
 In these cases, promptly seeing the vet for an ophthalmologic examination can prevent further damage and chronicity of the disease.

 Keratoconjunctivitis Sicca (KCS or Dry Eye)

 Another common condition in Chihuahuas is “dry eye” (also known as keratoconjunctivitis sicca or KCS), in which there is a lack of tear production – the best way to prevent damage is a regular use of lubricating eye drops.

 The trachea, or windpipe, pipes the air coming from the nose and mouth to the lungs and is made of a series of rings of cartilage.
 In Chihuahuas and other toy breeds, these cartilage rings are sometimes weak or abnormally formed, so they can collapse and obstruct the airflow.

 This condition causes difficulty breathing, coughing and potentially fainting.
 There is no way to prevent this condition, but keeping your pet at a healthy weight and reducing exposure to airway irritants may help.